collectivemedia/celos/README.md

 The `path` can contain the variables `${year}`, `${month}`, `${day}`, `${hour}`, `${minute}`, and `${second}`, which are zero-padded.

-### shellCommandTrigger
+### commandTrigger

-Syntax: `shellCommandTrigger(commandElements...)`
+Syntax: `commandTrigger(commandElements...)`

-Call a shell command to determine data availability.
+Call an external command to determine data availability.

 #### Parameters